 Another tasty dinner option is High Sierra.
 This two-story restaurant features American and Tex-Mex food and has a stellar rooftop bar and often live music.
 It is also a great place to catch a stunning sunset.

-HIgh Sierra’s Chips and Queso Blanco consists of melted Monterey Jack cheese with freshly diced jalapenos.
+High Sierra’s Chips and Queso Blanco consists of melted Monterey Jack cheese with freshly diced jalapeños.
 It is a must!
 Our group tried many of the Mexican dishes from the menu including Beef Tip Tacos, Enchiladas, and the Mexican Plate.
 Hands-down, the favorite was the Mexican Plate with a roasted chile relleno, taco, two enchiladas of your choice, and rice & beans.
 Yummy!

 La Kiva is another fun place to visit for an adult beverage and appetizers in a cave setting.
 It opens daily at 5 PM.
 This is the place for really great tasting margaritas.

 The prices at La iva are very affordable and the bar is cozy inside.
 The restaurant is known for having great burgers but they weren’t serving food the day that we were there.
 Other than burgers, the menu features chicken sandwiches, salads, onion rings, and loaded fries.
 Allow for a few minutes to browse the interesting decor inside the restaurant.